Stephenabcba/java/STS/notes.md

       - new annotations
         - `@OneToMany`: Defines a many-valued association with one-to-many multiplicity.
 This may be used within an embeddable class contained within an entity class to specify a relationship to a collection of entities.
 Notice that in this case, our ninjas attribute is of type List<Ninja>.
           - `@OneToMany(mappedBy="dojo")`: This will map the ninjas attribute in the Dojo class to the dojo attribute in the Ninja class.
+            - dojo is the name of the foreign key in the other class, it can be called pineapple
         - `@ManyToOne`: Defines a single-valued association to another entity class that has many-to-one multiplicity.
 This may be used within an embeddable class to specify a relationship from the embeddable class to an entity class.
 Notice that our dojo attribute is referring to the dojo_id.
 Therefore, this attribute gives the the dojo that a specific ninja belongs to.
         - `@JoinColumn(name="dojo_id")`: specifies foreign key, same as in 1:1
+          - this is the name of the foreign key, it should match the value specified in `mappedBy`, if the main class has `(mappedBy="pineapple")`, we need `(name="pineapple_id")` here
     ``` java
     // ...
     @Entity